 (By the way, Esurance is proud to have an A+ rating from A.M.
-Best and the BBB.
-But we don't like to brag.)
+Best.* But we don't like to brag.)

 Getting informed about what happened in your place before you got there can tell you a lot about the incidents that could happen in the future.
 For instance, if your property has had sewage problems in the past, you probably want water backup coverage.
 Or if the house has been repeatedly damaged by wind or hailstorms, you might want to look into extended protection for the roof.